 Programs and funding are based off community need assessments and oversight by the Five County Human Services Council (a tri-partite board consisting of equal representation of elected, private-sector, and low-income representatives).
 Please contact Michael Day at firstname.lastname@example.org if you’re interested in serving on the tri-partite board.

 Eligibility for many of these programs are at the 125% federal poverty guideline.
 Please check go to programs to learn more.
 For instance, food pantry and VITA assistance have much higher income eligibility than transportation, housing, and employment support assistance.
 Some programs are open to all, such as Youth Volunteer Corps and Court Ordered Community Service.

 Donate to Community Action

-Provide deposit assistance, bus passes, food, emergency hotel vouchers, housing application fees, and more for families working towards self-sufficiency in Southwest Utah.
+Provide deposit assistance, bus passes, food, and more for families working towards self-sufficiency in Southwest Utah.